top of page

 All work, from factories to classrooms, should be done in a safe working environment.

-We should strive to eliminate fatalities and injuries in North Carolina workplaces.
+We should strive to eliminate all preventable fatalities and injuries in North Carolina workplaces.
 As Commissioner of Labor I will:

 • work with employers and employees to promote and grow cultures of safety.